Table of Contents

 Definition of Breast Ductal Papilloma

-Ductal papilloma is defined as the abnormal growth with papillary configuration of breast stroma and epithelium inside a breast duct.
+Ductal papilloma is defined as the abnormal growth with papillary configuration of breast stroma and epithelium within a breast duct.
 It is a benign lesion that consists of branching fibrovascular cores with overlying layers of epithelial cells.
-These papillomas can be single or multiple, and can happen in younger patients and are then known as juvenile papillomatosis.
+These papillomas can be single or multiple, and when they occur in younger patients are known as juvenile papillomatosis.

-Pathological nipple discharge (PND) is a term used to describe the abnormal bloody, milky or other form of nipple discharge that is usually a presenting feature of different breast diseases with breast papilloma being the commonest.
+Pathological nipple discharge (PND) is a term used to describe abnormally bloody, milky or other form of nipple discharge that is usually a presenting feature of different breast diseases with breast papilloma being the commonest.

 Epidemiology of Breast Ductal Papilloma

-Epidemiological characteristics for breast papilloma are different according to the exact type of papilloma in question.
+Epidemiological characteristics for breast papilloma are different depending on the exact type of papilloma that is in question.
 For instance, ductal papillomas are usually found in women aged 30 to 50 years with the mean age of presentation being 48 years.
 The occurrence decreases beyond 70 years.
 Solitary ductal papilloma is not associated with an increased risk of breast cancer if diagnosed properly.

 Approximately, 10% of women with ductal papilloma have in fact multiple papillomas.
 Multiple papillomas are more common in younger women and are thought to be associated with an increased risk of breast cancer.
 Approximately, 2 out of 6 women with multiple papillomas develop breast cancer in their lifetime.

 Pathophysiology of Breast Ductal Papilloma